erickrr-bd/Telk-Alert/README.md

   - pycryptodome

 # Installation
-Run the executable ./installer_telk_alert.sh, which is in charge of installing the packages and libraries necessary for the operation of Telk-Alert (these can also be installed manually).
-It also creates all the necessary resources so it must be run with administrator permissions.
+Run the executable ./installer_telk_alert.sh, which is in charge of installing the packages and libraries necessary for the operation of Telk-Alert (these can also be installed manually).It is also responsible for copying and creating the necessary files and directories, creating a user and a group and also the services for the operation of the application.
+Run with a user with administrator permissions.

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)